hippyhippoyah/OneStopShop/README.md

 # OneStopShop: WIP

 OneStopShop is a comprehensive platform that simplifies product research by gathering information from multiple sources.
-With OneStopShop, you can:
+With OneStopShop, the website automatically:

 - **Access YouTube Reviews**: See video reviews for your products.
 - **Read Online Reviews**: Aggregate reviews from various online sources.
 - **Ask AI**: Get insights and answers from our AI-powered assistant.

+And Based on this information, it gives you the top 5 Products!

 ## Architecture